StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/variable-usage-examples.md

 # Variable Usage Examples

-This topic provides examples of variable usage in the context of configuring [notifications](about-notifications.md) in TheHive.
+Examples of variable usage help you configure [notifications](about-notifications.md) in TheHive with dynamic content.

 ## Examples